etran29/etran29/README.md

+## About Elisa... 🎀
-## Hi there 👋 I'm Elisa, a Software Engineering Student as MMU!
+I am a Software Engineering Student at MMU!

 <!--
 **etran29/etran29** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.